tintash/clarity-projects/003-ft/clarinet-projects/saad-s/README.md

 ## Fungible tokens example

-This example implements SIP10 fungible token trait to create referral rewards.
+This example implements SIP10 fungible token trait to create referral rewards system.
 These reward tokens are transferred to referrers after new users signup and perform certain number of transactions.

 Example contains a contract and a SIP-10 FT trait.

 ### Files

 - **contracts/ft-traits.clar**
     * defines traits for fungible tokens
 - **contracts/refer-reward-ft.clar**
     * implements ft-traits for refer-reward tokens
-    * offers functions like signup, complete-transactions
+    * offers functions like refer, signup, complete-transactions
 - **tests/*.ts**
     * contains test cases